4NY0NE/Game-Roulette-Club-Application/README.md

 - Customize Appearance: Easily update the interface's color settings (both for buttons and text) using the provided color pickers.
 - Save and Restore: The state of your game roulettes is automatically saved using QSettings, so your data remains intact between sessions.

+Note: This project had the help of ChatGPT because I'm not very good at creating apps.

 # Aplicativo de Roleta de Jogos e Clube 🎰🎮